christopher-gillies/rna-seq-pipeline/README.md

 ```
 ##Files in output directory
 * $OUT/bam.list.txt -- a list of bam files
-* $OUT/SAMPLE_ID/final.bam in folder for each sample
+* $OUT/SAMPLE_ID/final.bam -- in folder for each sample
+* $OUT/STAR_RUN_STATS.txt -- a table containing all the statistics from the final STAR log for each sample

 ###Format of bam.list.txt
 ```